groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/_index.en.md

     more_overview:
       # more_overview_loop
-      - title: "What is GroupDocs.Comparison"
+      - title: "What is GroupDocs.Comparison for Java"
         content: "GroupDocs.Comparison for Java is the most flexible and easy-to-use API to help you develop document comparison applications in the Java environment.
 The difference checker and document merge API allow you to detect changes and differences in content as well as in text style between similar document formats."

       # more_overview_loop